canelhasmateus/foam/docs/dev/proposals/templates-v2.md

 # ${title}
 ```

-When a user asks for a new note using this template (eg. `Foam: Create New Note From Template`), VSCode will first ask the user for a title then provide it to the template, producing:
+When a user asks for a new note using this template (eg. `Foam: Create New Note From Template`), VSCode will first adjust the user for a title then provide it to the template, producing:

 ```markdown
 # Living in a dream world